 - Remove the object from the top.

-- Point the ‘top’ pointer to next object in the stack.
+- Point the ‘top’ pointer to the next object in the stack.

-Even it is possible to implement stack operation using array.
+Even it is possible to implement stack operation using an array.

-What are the operations are involved in Queue?
+What are the operations are involved in the Queue?

 Unlike stack data structure, queue requires two pointers so-called FRONT and REAR.

-Here in above image, ‘Back’ pointer is same as ‘Rear’ pointer.
-So don’t confuse yourself.
+Here ‘Back’ pointer is the same as ‘Rear’ pointer.
+So don’t get confused.

 Enqueue operation on Queue:

-The operation of adding an element in the queue is Enqueue operation.
+The operation of adding an element in the queue is callaed as Enqueue operation.